coredns/coredns.io/content/manual/installation.md

 # Installation

-CoreDNS is written in Go, but unless you want to develop plugins or compile CoreDNS yourself you probably don't care.
+CoreDNS is written in Go, but unless you want to develop plugins or compile CoreDNS yourself, you probably don't care.
 The following sections detail how you can get CoreDNS binaries or install from source.

 ## Binaries

 For every CoreDNS release, we provide [pre-compiled binaries](https://github.com/coredns/coredns/releases/latest) for various operating systems.
-For Linux, we also provide cross compiled binaries for ARM, PowerPC and other architectures.
+For Linux, we also provide cross-compiled binaries for ARM, PowerPC and other architectures.

 ## Docker